-No-code platforms foster delegation of authority, empowerment of frontline employees who have the first-hand experience of problems and a general democratization of the work environment.
+Thirdly, no-code platforms foster delegation of authority, empowerment of frontline employees who have the first-hand experience of problems and a general democratization of the work environment.
 They have the potential to breathe new life into the Japanese-inspired scientific management principles that became popular at the end of last century.
-Just like an andon cord at a Toyota factory —by giving the workers the authority to stop the whole assembly line in the event of a problem— significantly improved quality and productivity, delegating authority to domain experts and letting them devise solutions to the problems they face can be expected to do the same.
+Just like an andon cord at a Toyota factory—by giving the workers the authority to stop the whole assembly line in the event of a problem—significantly improved quality and productivity, delegating authority to domain experts and letting them devise solutions to the problems they face can be expected to do the same.

 Picking up from where Shingo left off🔗

 What do no-code platforms bring to the table for the manufacturing industry?
 For starters, these tools can facilitate visual quality inspections and ensure zero defects, eliminating the need for end-of-the-line quality inspections.
 Moreover, no-code platforms can gather data from different work stations in real-time and form aggregate stats, making performance monitoring and evaluation much easier.
 Still another benefit involves line clearance at the assembly line, which makes sure that tools and materials from a previous process is swiftly removed so that the machinery can be set up for the next process.
 This brings to mind Shiego Shingo’s SMED (Single-Minute Exchange of Dies) concept, which focused on minimizing machine changeover times.
 This similarity is further proof that no-code platforms are poised to realize the vision of the Japanese innovators of the previous century.

 There are numerous cases where manufacturing companies leveraged no-code platforms to achieve operational goals.
 For instance, the Orlando-based Nautique Boat Company used Tulip’s no-code solution to increase product visibility and monitor what employees at each work station are doing, achieving meaningful increase in productivity.